 In addition, it is generally understood that there are internal and external qualifications necessary to become a Mason.
 The internal qualifications refer to those not apparent to the world outside of the Fraternity and include the petitioner's attitude toward the Fraternity and his motives and designs in seeking entrance to it.

-The Order of the Eastern Star, White Shrine of Jerusalem and the Amaranth admit both men and women.
-Masonry also offers three organizations for youths: the International Order of DeMolay for boys, the International Order of Job’s Daughters and International Order of Rainbow for girls.
+The Order of the Eastern Star, the White Shrine of Jerusalem, and the Amaranth admit both men and women.
+Masonry also offers three organizations for youths: the International Order of DeMolay for boys, the International Order of Job's Daughters, and the International Order of Rainbow for girls.